yokesh93/coursera/README.md

 2) Install Bower using NPM.
 3) go to the path where the bower.json is available in command prompt.
 4) Run bower install which should install all dependencies needed to run the project.
+5) To run the GULP or GRUNT task runners perform the following set of commands,
+   i) Run npm install- installs al dependencies. ii) Run gulp/grunt tasks as per the the task configured.